Scientific Name

 Description

 Hylotelephium verticillatum, formerly known as Sedum verticillatum, is a succulent plant with simple, erect stems and usually glaucous leaves, mostly in whorls of 4 or 5.
-The stems grow up to 6.6 feet (2 m) tall.
-Leaves are elliptic to narrowly ovate or broadly lanceolate, with sparsely toothed margins, and on up to 0.4 inches (1 cm) long petioles.
-They are up to 3.2 inches (8 cm) long and up to 1.4 inches (3.5 cm) wide.
+The stems can grow up to 6.6 feet (2 m) tall.
+The leaves are elliptic to narrowly ovate or broadly lanceolate, with sparsely toothed margins, and are attached to the stem by petioles up to 0.4 inches (1 cm) long.
+They can measure up to 3.2 inches (8 cm) long and 1.4 inches (3.5 cm) wide.
 The basal leaves are usually in whorls of 3 or opposite.
-Flowers are greenish to yellowish-white and appear in terminal or axillary clusters in summer.
-In winter, the foliage dies back to the ground, and new growth appears in spring.

 How to Grow and Care for Hylotelephium verticillatum